AJFaraday/Thud/docs/challenge.md

 * Answer this question with your entry
   * The first line of your answer should be your client's name as a title (with = characters under it on the second line)
   * There should be a code block containing the class for your entry (with or without the preceeding `module.exports =`)
   * After that please include a brief explanation of your client's behaviour, and any other information you'd like to include.

-Once this is in place, running `node script/get_clients.js` will make your client available under your username.
+Once this is in place, anyone running `./get_answers.sh` will see your client available under your username.

 The GitHub Pages instance will also be updated periodically.
 So by making an entry, your code will be added to the repo.

-According to the rules, after playing a game, the players swap sides, so please also write an entry on the Troll/Dwarf challenge.

 # Tournament rules

-The tournament will pit every available dwarf client (in `/src/clients/dwarf/(defaut|entry|answers)`) against every available troll client (in `/src/clients/troll/(defaut|entry|answers)`), and each pairing will play exactly one game.
+The tournament will pit every available dwarf client (in `/src/clients/dwarf/`) against every available troll client (in `/src/clients/troll/`), and each pairing will play exactly one game.

 The *difference* between the two players' scores will then update a running total